When to Consider Use of Dental Inlays and Onlays

 When suffering from damaged teeth, treatment mostly includes use of dental crowns and dental fillings.
 However, there are instances when the damage is too great to be fixed with fillings and yet not great enough to need the full coverage of crowns.
 In such a case, both inlays and onlays can be used.
 They are also referred to as indirect fillings to mean that they are fabricated outside the mouth, usually in a dental laboratory and then bonded onto the tooth by a dentist.
 This is contrary to traditional fillings which are usually applied directly to the cavity by a dentist in a single visit.

-Inlays and onlays are made from gold, composite or porcelain materials.
+Inlays and onlays near you are made from gold, composite or porcelain materials.
 An inlay fits inside the cusps of the tooth while an onlays is fit over one or more cusps.
 You need two appointments to complete an inlay and onlays procedure.
 The prep work for the procedure is pretty much similar to getting dental crowns, only that there is minimal removal of the tooth’s natural structure.

 With the prep work done, the next step is to take an impression of the tooth to facilitate preparation of the inlay or onlay.
 An impression can be taken digitally or by use of a putty-like material.
 The material used to prepare the inlay/onlay will be decided upon by you, in consultation with your dentist.
 Before you are discharged for your second appointment, a temporary sealant will be applied on the already prepared tooth.